Department of Art History, photo: René Steyer

 Introductory Literature:

-Rosenberg, Raphael, and Helmut Leder.
+• Rosenberg, Raphael, and Helmut Leder.
 "Blickbewegungsforschung."
-In Bild.
-Ein interdisziplinäres Handbuch, edited by Stephan Günzel and Dieter Mersch, 433–438.
-Stuttgart, Weimar: J. B. Metzler, 2014.
+In Bild: Ein interdisziplinäres Handbuch, edited by Stephan Günzel and Dieter Mersch, 433–438.
+Stuttgart and Weimar: J. B. Metzler, 2014.